ChrisYan6807/exchbuf/README.md

 ## Overview
 Exchange Buffers(a.k.a exchbuf) is a DSL language to describe the binary protocols of different exchanges.
 It is build with [Jet Brains MPS](https://www.jetbrains.com/mps/), so the end user has a IDE to create their own protocol and customize code generation as well.
 Some other serializing structured data tools, forward-compatible and backward-compatible are important, interface is important, but underlying data format can be implemented freely.
-But exchbuf does something opposite, forward-compatible and backward-compatible are controled by exchanges, API interface as well.
-The data format must match exactly whatever it's described in spec, it can't be even one byte wrong.
+But exchbuf does something opposite.
+Forward-compatible and backward-compatible are controled by exchanges, exchbuf does not have control of them.
+To the contrary, the data format must exactly match whatever it's described in spec, it can't have even one byte wrong.

 ## Language
 #### Type system